Mariaedu-dev/Mariaedu-dev/README.md

 ### 🔄 Projects in Progress

+- **Portfolio - The Starry Night by Vincent van Gogh (Frontend):**
+  Personal portfolio developed with HTML, CSS, and JavaScript, exploring the integration of health, technology, and data.
+  An original project focused on learning, storytelling, and design inspired by The Starry Night.

 - **🧙 ARCANA — Jornada do Conhecimento**
   A gamified study application designed to transform learning into an immersive experience.
   Currently evolving with new features and structure improvements.